 Since hydration is different than moisturization, and most skin is dehydrated, we also always recommend our remarkable HA7X Multi-Molecular Hydrator Serum for hydration & plumping, as well as its anti-pollution & anti-stress effects (one of the great benefits of the award-winning Neurophroline® ingredient).

-Our Copper Healing Serum contains a great copper peptide that is a wonderful active for skin.
+Our Copper Peptide Healing Serum contains a great copper peptide that is a wonderful active for skin.
 Because it generally cannot be combined in high concentration with vitamin C, it is a standalone product.
 It is not necessary to apply the copper peptide in the Healing Serum every day to achieve results (targeting inflammation, healing, and overall rejuvenation).
-You might reserve daily use of Healing Serum more to address specific, acute issues that may arise, like irritation, sunburn, rash, windburn, post-procedure, etc.
+You might reserve daily use of Copper Peptide Serum more to address specific, acute issues that may arise, like irritation, sunburn, rash, windburn, post-procedure, etc.

 OTHER PARTS OF THE BODY

 All of our facial serums can be used on the neck, hands and chest.
 TelomErase Serum and Ultimate Serum can be applied to the upper eyelid area, but be careful not to get it in your eyes.

 Our RevivSculpt Transforming Body Serum is, of course, meant for the body, but can also be used on the face although it is a bit occlusive.